New to Road Scholar? Sign up

 Breakfast: At hotel breakfast room prior to departure.

 Morning: Luggage to the coach before departure for Maine.
-Today we journey to Boston where we make our first stop at the new Boston Public Market.
-The Boston Public Market is an indoor, year round marketplace for locally sourced groceries and specialty agricultural products, where residents and visitors can find fresh, seasonal food from Massachusetts and New England.
+Today we journey to Boston where we make our first stop at The Boston Public Market is an indoor, year round marketplace for locally sourced groceries and specialty agricultural products, where residents and visitors can find fresh, seasonal food from Massachusetts and New England.
 The Market houses 40 local farmers, fishers, and food entrepreneurs selling items such as farm fresh produce; meat and poultry; eggs; milk and cheese; fish and shellfish; bread and baked goods; beverages; flowers; and an assortment of specialty and prepared foods.
 Everything sold at the Market is produced or originates in New England.
-Here we will meet with the staff of the facility and enjoy guided exploration where you will learn about this unique indoor market.
-During our exploration we will meet with a few of the vendors and learn about their businesses as we sample their delicious products.
+We will enjoy a guided exploration of the facility and sample products from a few of their wonderful vendors.

-Lunch: Lunch will be provided at the public market or the adjacent Quincy Market.
+Lunch: Lunch is included at either the Public Market or Quincy Market.

 Afternoon: This afternoon we stop at beautiful Perkin’s Cove for a lobster pulling cruise where we learn about the lobster industry while enjoying spectacular coastal scenery.
 See and touch lobsters, pull traps.
 Arrive in the late afternoon at our downtown Portland Hotel for the next two evenings.